 The Project is a culminating applied experience in which students pursue independent research on a business question or issue or problem of concern to industry or the community at large.
 Students are expected to engage with the scholarly debates in the pertinent disciplines, and produce a substantial paper that reflects deep understanding of the topic and competence in the chosen field of study.
-Prerequisite: Senior Standing.
+Prerequisite: ENGL 217; Senior Standing.

-BMKA Principles and Practices of Advertising 300
+BMKA 300 Principles and Practices of Advertising

-This course exposes students to the role of advertising in society in general and in the business world in particular from both theoretical and professional perspectives.
-The material will outline the structure of the advertising industry and focus on professional practices, including the advertising process, messages, branding, campaign design etc. Prerequisite: BMKT 200
+This course exposes students to the role of advertising in society in general and in the business world from both theoretical and professional perspectives.
+The material will outline the structure of the advertising industry and focus on professional practices, including the advertising process, messages, branding, and campaign design.
+The course undertakes an integrated marketing communication perspective.
+Prerequisite: BMKT 200